Welcome to our January 2020 newsletter.

 Submitted by Andy Gollings, Chairperson

-NZ Certificate in Security Level 4 Review
+National Certificate in Security Level 4

 – Implement and maintain the health and safety requirements for self and others, including defensive techniques, while carrying out security work.